Antineoplastic resistance: Altered membrane transport

 Many classes of antineoplastic drugs act on intracellular components and pathways, like DNA, nuclear components, meaning that they need to enter the cancer cells.
 The p-glycoprotein (P-gp), or the multiple drug resistance protein, is a phosphorylated and glycosylated membrane transporter that can shuttle drugs out of the cell, thereby decreasing or ablating drug efficacy.
 This transporter protein is encoded by the MDR1 gene and is also called the ATP-binding cassette (ABC) protein.
 MDR1 has promiscuous substrate specificity, allowing it to transport many structurally diverse compounds across the cell membrane, mainly hydrophobic compounds.
 Studies have found that the MDR1 gene can be activated and overexpressed in response to pharmaceutical drugs, thus forming the basis for resistance to many drugs.
-Overexpression of the MDR1 gene in cancer cells is used to keep intracellular levels of antineoplastic drugs below cell-killing levels.

 For example, the antibiotic rifampicin has been found to induce MDR1 expression.
 Experiments in different drug resistant cell lines and patient DNA revealed gene rearrangements which had initiated the activation or overexpression of MDR1.
 A C3435T polymorphism in exon 226 of MDR1 has also been strongly correlated with p-glycoprotein activities.